-Each year, each department is allocated a sum to help fund the professional travel of its faculty.
-The total sum that is allocated to each department is based on the number of tenured and tenure-track faculty members in the department.
-Essentially, \$1000.00 is allocated per T/TT faculty member per year.
-The way in which the money is actually awarded to individual faculty member varies from department to department.
+Each year academic departments are allocated money, with a total based on the number of tenured and tenure-track faculty members in each respective department, to support the professional travel of faculty.
+Essentially, \$1000 is allocated per T/TT faculty member per year.
+The way in which the money is actually awarded to individual faculty members varies from department to department.
 Please consult your department head for more information on how to apply for the funds.
 Travel funding may also be sought through the Faculty Professional Development Fund (see below).